immaonsombi/Restapi-with-Java/README.md

-A Rest-Api  with Java and Spring  and perfoms CRUD functionalities  and utilises JPA
+A Rest-API  with Java and Spring Mavern  perfoms CRUD functionalities  and utilises JPA